CloudDefenseAI/charts/README.md

 There are three main pre-requisites for a cdefense installation on-premises

-1. A managed Postgres instance (for ex.
+1. A Managed Postgres instance (for ex.
 AWS RDS db.r5.large) (Postgres is a Relational DB.
 Learn more about what is Postgres: https://www.postgresql.org/)
     1. enable automated backups
 2. A Kubernetes cluster (EKS/GKE/AKS) that has access to the above DB and to the internet (/examples/eks) with at least two nodegroups.
 (Learn more about what is Kubernetes: https://kubernetes.io/)
     1. node group for jobs